authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 For configuring and managing Tomcat, please refer to the `official user guide <http://tomcat.apache.org/tomcat-9.0-doc/index.html>`_.

-Authzforce webapp
+AuthzForce webapp
 -----------------

-The Authzforce webapp configuration directory is located here: ``/opt/authzforce-ce-server/conf``.
+The AuthzForce webapp configuration directory is located here: ``/opt/authzforce-ce-server/conf``.

 In particular, the file ``logback.xml`` configures the logging for the webapp (independently from Tomcat).
-By default, Authzforce-specific logs go to ``/var/log/tomcat9/authzforce-ce/error.log``.
+By default, AuthzForce-specific logs go to ``/var/log/tomcat9/authzforce-ce/error.log``.

 Restart Tomcat to apply any configuration change::